Ophecy/nexusmods_auto_downloader/README.md

 **Downloads not starting?**
 - Increase `--delay-download` to 8 or 10
 - Check you're logged in to Nexus Mods

+**Clicks missing the target?**
+- Use `--force-focus` to bring browser to foreground before each click
+- Other windows (notifications, popups) might be appearing on top
+- Ensure browser stays visible and not minimized

 ## ⚠️ Important